linkeddatacenter/BOTK-core/vocabularies/README.md

 BOTK extends and introduces some restrictions to the supported ontologies.

+- the [BOTK schema](vocabularies/botk.rdf) provides a forma rdf schema description of the extensions
+- the [BOTK ontology](vocabularies/botk-restrictions.owl) provides a forma OWL 2 description of the restriction
+- the [BOTK axioms](vocabularies/axioms) provides other required axioms and mappings expressed as SPARQL contructs or owl description

 ## String context restriction

 No string context should be used to qualify strings.